jszerlag/SecureS3FS/README.md

 # Secure S3FS

-A modified implementation of [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) that adds transparent client-side AES-256-CBC encryption, ensuring files are encrypted **before** they leave your machine and are uploaded to Amazon S3.
+A modified implementation of [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) that adds transparent client-side AES-256-CBC encryption, ensuring files are encrypted before they leave your machine and are uploaded to Amazon S3.

 ## Overview

 Standard s3fs delegates data security to Amazon.
-This project intercepts file I/O at the filesystem level so that only ciphertext ever reaches S3 — you retain full control over your encryption keys and data privacy.
+This project intercepts file I/O at the filesystem level so that only ciphertext ever reaches S3.
+This means you retain full control over your encryption keys and data privacy.
 Files can be decrypted locally through the mounted bucket, the included standalone AES tool, or OpenSSL directly.

 ## Features

-- **Transparent encryption/decryption** — applications read and write files normally; encryption is handled entirely by the filesystem
+- **Transparent encryption/decryption** - applications read and write files normally; encryption is handled entirely by the filesystem
-- **AES-256-CBC with salting** — compatible with OpenSSL's `aes-256-cbc` implementation
+- **AES-256-CBC with salting** - compatible with OpenSSL's `aes-256-cbc` implementation
-- **In-place file-level encryption** — optimized read/write strategy avoids redundant temporary files
+- **In-place file-level encryption** - optimized read/write strategy avoids redundant temporary files
-- **Standalone AES tool** — encrypt or decrypt any file independently of the filesystem, with full OpenSSL interoperability
+- **Standalone AES tool** - encrypt or decrypt any file independently of the filesystem, with full OpenSSL interoperability
-- **S3 console compatibility** — files downloaded directly from the S3 console are in encrypted form and can be decrypted with either the standalone tool or OpenSSL
+- **S3 console compatibility** - files downloaded directly from the S3 console are in encrypted form and can be decrypted with either the standalone tool or OpenSSL

 ## Architecture

-Encryption and decryption are implemented at the **file level** inside `fdcache_entity.cpp`:
+Encryption and decryption are implemented at the file level inside `fdcache_entity.cpp`:

 - **Decrypt** — called inside `FdEntity::Load()` immediately after a file is downloaded from S3, before it is exposed to any application
 - **Encrypt** — called inside `FdEntity::RowFlushHasLock()` just before upload logic runs, covering all upload types (multipart, stream, etc.)